haydonryan/tile-configurator/README.md

 ### Workflows:
+Tile-configurator has been built to support the two main workflows that we see customers want to do.

+#### Starting with a manual install of PCF.
+By doing a manual install at the start it allows inexperienced cloud operators understand the process of configuring Pivotal Cloud Foundry and it's components.

+#### Starting with an automated deployment of PCF.
+Starting with an automated deploy of PCF allows the solutions team to biuld configuration applicable to the customer before going on site.
+It also allows temporary labs to be created and full Infrastructure as Code.

+However the end goal is the same - automated PCF deploys.

 #### JSON Track (advanced customers):
 Customer wants to manage entire tile configuration in JSON with pipelines and using commandline